 (8) CORPORATE ASSEMBLY AND BOARD OF DIRECTORS: COMPOSITION AND INDEPENDENCE

 The State Enterprise Act stipulates that state-owned enterprises shall be governed by a board and a chief executive officer.
 Pursuant to the Limited Liability Companies Act, Statkraft AS has entered into an agreement with its employees’ trade unions stipulating that the company will not have a corporate assembly.
-Three of the Board's nine members are elected by the employees based on the agreement that the company will not have a corporate assembly.
+Three of the Board's nine members are elected by and among the employees based on the agreement that the company will not have a corporate assembly.

 The State emphasises competence, capacity and diversity based on the company's distinctive character when the State selects people to sit on the companies' boards.
 The goal is for the board of each company, to collectively represent the desired expertise based on the company’s objective, business area, challenges and the State's ownership goals.
 Emphasis is e.g. placed on selecting representatives with broad-based experience from commerce and industry for companies with commercial goals.